Pavan-1997/SeLinux_Basic/README.md

 		1. Targeted Policy : The default policy
 		2. Minimum
-		3. Multi-Level/Multi Category Security-(MLS) Policy: Can be enabled.
+		3. Multi-Level/Multi Category Security-(MLS) Policy: Can be enabled